Features

 Environment Forwarding

-• adding a new env var that the remote command needs to see;
+• adding a new environment variable that a remote command needs to see;

 • debugging "why is $CI empty inside crabbox run?";

-• reviewing a PR that loosens or tightens the env allowlist.
+• reviewing a change that loosens or tightens the env allowlist.

-By default, crabbox run does not forward arbitrary local environment variables to the remote command.
-Forwarding is opt-in and name-based: the repo declares which variable names are allowed, and Crabbox forwards only those that are present locally.
+crabbox run does not forward your whole local environment to the remote command.
+Forwarding is opt-in and name-based: an allowlist of variable names decides what may cross over, and Crabbox forwards only the allowlisted names that are actually present locally (or supplied by a profile file).

 env: